caldwell-matthew/fetch/README.md

 <img src="./fetch.jpg" alt="drawing" width="300"/>

-A multi-purpose script to 'fetch' and 'throw' DataDog tests.
+A multi-purpose script to 'fetch' and 'throw' Datadog tests.

 ## Installation Guide

 - Have Python 3+ installed with dependencies (datadog_api_client, dotenv, pytest, pytest-cov).
-- Create or locate your DataDog API and Application keys for `fetch` to reference.
+- Create or locate your Datadog API and Application keys for `fetch` to reference.

   - If you are setting this up for the first time, create new keys with the links below.
   - https://docs.datadoghq.com/api/latest/synthetics
   - https://app.datadoghq.com/organization-settings/api-keys
   - https://app.datadoghq.com/organization-settings/application-keys

-- Create a `.env` file with the two DataDog keys `DD_API` and `DD_APP` as shown below.
+- Create a `.env` file with the two Datadog keys `DD_API` and `DD_APP` as shown below.

   - DD_API = "ENTER YOUR API KEY HERE"
   - DD_APP = "ENTER YOUR APP KEY HERE"